kt3k/moneybit/README.md

   Capital: 1000
 ```

-- `id` is an arbitrary number and has to be unique in the journal.
+- `id` is an arbitrary string and has to be unique in the journal.
 - `date` is the date of the trade.
 - `desc` is the description of the trade.
 - `dr` means the debits of the trade.